The teaching is aligned to cover the topics within the GP curriculum. There is a mixture of Consultants and Peer Pod led sessions.

 - Building a support network

-Why have a Day Release as well as tutorials in the Practice?
+Why have a half day release as well as tutorials in the Practice?

 There are some things within the learning needs of GP Registrars that are best addressed within a group environment – these include